JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script executes to change file ownership
+This script adds execute permissions to the owner of the file